LaravelLegends/eloquent-filter/Readme.md

 # Eloquent Filter

-A useful library to make standards in filters in Eloquent.
+A useful library to make filters for Eloquent.
 A very useful library for creating and standardizing search filters in Laravel Eloquent.

 🇧🇷🚀🚀🚀